Our Corporate Recovery department is a recognised leader in the field.

 - to foreign law firms and overseas clients who need assistance in dealing with companies experiencing financial difficulty in the UK

-- on contentious as well as non-contentious matters, working closely with our highly-regarded litigation and dispute resolution team
+- on contentious as well as non-contentious matters, working closely with our highly-regarded dispute resolution team

 “Really know their stuff in relation to the turnaround and private equity restructuring market.”